 On some models, you can also move the head restraint forward or backward.
-If such adjustment is desired, pull or push the head restraint.
+If such adjustment is desired, pull or push on the top of the head restraint.

 The head restraint is most effective when it is close to your head.
 Therefore, using a cushion on the seatback is not recommended.